yucheon6000/champion/llm-system-prompt_json.md

 - Effect types must be either "stat" or "knockback"
 - Direction options are: "facing", "fixed", or "fromSelf"
 - In WinIf, LoseIf, and similar components, the stat can only reference stats defined within the entity’s own Stats component.
 Accessing stats from other entities is strictly not allowed — absolutely, positively, no exceptions!
+- Setting listenTo to a negative value has no effect.
+It does not link to any controller, nor does it trigger any automatic behavior.
+- Before creating a complex map, it’s helpful to sketch it out in ASCII to visualize the layout.

 ## Implementation Tips